open-AIMS/reefguide/docs/clearing-job-cache.md

----
-title: Clearing job cache
+# Clearing the job cache
----

 ## What is the job cache?